-Alphabetic: A through Z
+Alphabetic: A through 2

 Numeric: 0 through 9

 Special / slash

 Characters: asterisk

 + plus sign

-- minus sign
+minus sign

 space (blank)

 ' apostrophe

-( left parenthesis
+(left parenthesis

 ) right parenthesis

+S statements are formed from the el

 MIDAS statements are formed from the character set above.
 The comment field can contain valid 70/620 ASCII characters in addition to any from the MIDAS character set.
 Literals may be formed from any ASCII characters.